sbenita/saml2art/README.md

 Then it will login to Artifactory and create an API Key for you.

 The API Key will be stored in ~/.netrc with the Artifactory host name.

+The recommended way is to run - _saml2art login_

+You will be prompted for the password in the terminal.

 ```
 usage: saml2art login [-h] [--password PASSWORD]